defl/videoprocessor/3rdparty/ffmpeg/README.txt

 License and attribution
 =======================
+Built from ffmpeg fork at https://github.com/defl/FFmpeg
+    This has a r12b decoder plus support for non-threaded v210 decoding, both which are required.
+(I tried for a month or so to get the changes into ffmpeg but lost interest given the process, method of picking and lack of interest.)
-Built from ffmpeg https://github.com/defl/FFmpeg (at time of writing contains new r12b decoder) Built with the gpl-2 license, for license and attribution see:
+Built with the gpl-2 license, for license and attribution see:
  - MAINTAINERS
  - CREDIT